 She stood up and reached for Plutarch on the bookshelf above the desk.
 Where was the story of Cleopatra?
 Plutarch had not devoted a full biography to her.
 No, her story was contained in that of Mark Antony, of course.
 She paged quickly to the passages she only dimly remembered.
 Cleopatra had been a great queen, and what we now call a great politician.
 She had not only seduced Caesar and Antony, she kept Egypt free of Roman conquest for decades … Had Mark Antony been a little stronger, Octavian might have been overthrown.
 Even in her final days, however, she had been victorious in her own way.
 Octavian wanted to take her to Rome as a royal prisoner.
 She had cheated him.
 She tried out dozens of poisons on condemned prisoners, and then chosen the bite of a snake to end her life.
 The Roman guards had not prevented her suicide.
 And so Octavian took possession of Egypt.
 But Cleopatra he could not have.

 As well as correcting what she sees as overestimation of Mark Antony, Julie emphasizes qualities she feels get buried in Plutarch’s account but that testify to Cleopatra’s equality with her male peers: her political and military leadership skills, the extent of her national and individual autonomy, and her empirical approach to researching the efficacy of poisons.
 Julie’s reading demonstrates the way in which Roman-slanted histories have, according to the novels’ key characters the Stratfords and Ramses, reduced her reputation to that of an Egyptian whore.
 This slur, among others, is revealed to Cleopatra herself shortly after her resurrection: ‘On the train to Alexandria, she had devoured the history books Teddy had bought for her.
 And it hadn’t surprised her in the slightest how the Romans had told her story.
 A powerful whore, whose only true power lay in between her legs’.
 Her critical stance on Roman historiography becomes known to her enemies, who seek to undermine the hopefulness and sense of self-worth she has built from critiquing her representations by expressing their scepticism in her attempts at revisionism.
-For example, they sarcastically invite her to ‘lecture me more on your history as ueen… which aspects of your known story are truth, and which are fantasy created by an Empire that despised you and cheered your fall’.
+For example, they sarcastically invite her to ‘lecture me more on your history as queen … which aspects of your known story are truth, and which are fantasy created by an Empire that despised you and cheered your fall’.
 Later, finding a way to appropriate advantageously that which she previously found dubious and defamatory in her legacy, she states, ‘I know that I have charmed many men … I know that I have charmed many rulers of Rome.
 I cannot remember how many exactly but the history books tell me I have done it and so I must be able to do it again’.